MehrdadKiani/ModejsAPI/README.md

 The `find()` method will fetch all documents related to the bootcamp collection.

 ## The main flow of data
-the main flow of data and things that need to be implemented when handling an HTTP request/response
+The main flow of data and things that need to be implemented when handling an HTTP request/response

 ![MVC Express](images/MVC_Express.png)